lake4790k/CarND-Vehicle-Detection/WRITEUP.md

 There was a lot of image processing functionality to integrate in this project and a lot of attention was needed at the details.
 For example in the beginning when I put together the pipeline the training seemed succesful, but the car finding logic found cars all over the place.
 It turned out I concatenated the hog/spatial/histogram features in different order during the training and processing, but since the dimensions matched, there was no error, just poor results.

 There are a lot parameters in the pipeline that could be tuned to improve performance.
 The biggest challange was finding a good stabilizing algorithm to filter out false cars, but not the real ones.
-A lo t of experemintation was needed to find a decay rate, frame lookback and threshold to achieve a stable looking result.
+A lot of experemintation was needed to find a decay rate, frame lookback and threshold to achieve a stable looking result.
+Still I would have liked to have more responsive tracking of the car movement, but being a bit slow in accepting new observations was the price to pay to filter out the transient false cars.
+Surely having a more reliable car classifier (ie. convnet) in the first place would have helped.

 Since the result could only be manually checked and video processing was slow I could not explore too much of the parameter space, there could be much better combinations of the features/stabilizing parameters.

 And even if I found even better parameters, these would perform better on this 1 minute recording, but on a different road with different cars under different lighting conditions they may not perform at all.
 The robustness needs to be tested with many different recordings.